 It was as a reaction to this suffering, chaos and perceived evil-doing that the prophet Zoroaster arose in what is now Iran.

 Around 1500 BCE, the Aryans crossed the Hindu Kush mountains and came in contact with the Indus Valley Civilization.
 This was a large migration that scholars used to think caused the collapse of the Indus Valley Civilization, but, since there is no evidence of an invasion or mass movement, more recent speculation is that different Aryan bands gradually infiltrated the Indian continent.

-That the Aryans came from outside India is the traditional understanding, but this interpretation has recently been contested.
-A recent revisionist position is that Aryan culture and religion originated within India and developed from the Indus Valley civilization.
+That the Aryans came from outside India was the traditional understanding, but this interpretation was contested by a revisionist position claiming that Aryan culture and religion originated within India and developed from the Indus Valley civilization.

 How Horses Changed the World

 Taming horses opened a new world, allowing prehistoric people to travel farther and faster than ever before, revolutionizing military strategy, and spreading disease.
 The latest genetic research suggests the practice may have begun with Botai hunter-gatherers who lived in what is now modern Kazakhstan from about 3700 BCE to 3100 BCE.